tiagofilipe12/pATLAS/README.md

 * **Mash** - You can download mash version 1.1.1 directly here: [linux](https://github.com/marbl/Mash/releases/download/v1.1.1/mash-Linux64-v1.1.1.tar.gz) and [OSX](https://github.com/marbl/Mash/releases/download/v1.1.1/mash-OSX64-v1.1.1.tar.gz).
 Other releases were not tested but may be downloaded in Mash git [releases page](https://github.com/marbl/Mash/releases).

-Note: This script exports a JSON file to be loaded with [VivaGraphJS](https://github.com/anvaka/VivaGraphJS) in order to plot distances between genomes (example file is provided in modules/dict_temp_2.json).
-Altough, there is no need to load additional modules since they are together with the _visualization.html_ in modules.
+Note: This script exports a JSON file to be loaded with [VivaGraphJS](https://github.com/anvaka/VivaGraphJS) in order to plot distances between genomes (example file is provided in modules/dict\_temp\_005\_l4.json).
+Altough, there is no need to load additional modules since they are provided along with the _visualization.html_ in modules.

 ---
 ## How do I run this thing?